shiftedreality/magento-docker-components/README.md

 1. Run `docker-sync-stack start` to start sync and up containers
 1. Run `docker-compose run cli magento-installer` to install first instance
 1. Open `localhost:8080` in your browser for first instance
-1. Run `docker-compose run cli-msi magento-installer` to install second instance
+1. Run `docker-compose run cli-service magento-installer` to install second instance
 1. Open `localhost:8081` in your browser for second instance

 ## End of work